Geraldojrcg/iziFilmsApi/README.md

 ## Depencies
   - Node and npm

-## To run the project for once, use the command:
+## To run the project for the first time, use the command:
   - npm install
 ### After, use the command to run the server:
   - npm start